AGCoL

 dotplot filter

 Hit %Identity Show all hits that have >N% identity, where the %Identity (%Id) is the MUMmer assigned value.
-The default label on the left starts at the lowest %Id in the plot (in this case 23%), where the slider is initialized to the lowest %Id in the database (generally around 30%).
+The default label on the left starts at the lowest %Id in the plot (in this case 23%).

 Dot Sizea Increase the size of the dots in the plot.